Why compromised filters lead to decreased gas turbine efficiency and what you can do about it

 Filters certainly help combat the issue of fouling, but even the newest, most expensive filters cannot remove 100% of airborne contaminants and they can also enter the system via other means e.g. lubricating oils.
 So, you will inevitably experience some fouling of your compressor blades.

-Alongside a regular maintenance schedule, compressor washing is a fantastic way to sustain or even boost the efficiency of your gas turbine.
-On-line washes can be performed during normal turbine operation, simply and effectively removing any troublesome contaminants that make it through or bypass the filters.
+Alongside a regular maintenance schedule, compressor washing is a fantastic way to sustain or even boost the efficiency of your gas turbine. can be performed during normal turbine operation, simply and effectively removing any troublesome contaminants that make it through or bypass the filters.
 This keeps your compressor running as it’s designed: with optimum airflow and maximum efficiency.

 Find out more

 There’s no doubt that filters play an essential part in maintaining efficiency in a gas turbine compressor.
-However, no matter how sophisticated the filter, it cannot do the job on its own.
+However, no matter how sophisticated the filter is, it cannot do the job on its own.
 We need to step in with a regular cleaning schedule to ensure the turbine continues to run at peak, profitable performance.

 Our knowledgeable team will be happy to discuss your specific requirements and help you regain lost power at your site.